mtaziz/OmniTrader/doc/prerequisite.md

 Command:
 manage.py loaddata [fixture-name-without-json-suffix]
 Note that if fixture contains Chinese character it needs to be stored as utf8 WITHOUT signature so that django could decode it.
 Change it via File-> Advanced save options

+# Apply model changes
+1. Make migration files and make sure they are all added to the repository.
+This needs to be done ONLY ONCE after the model change. manage.py makemigrations
+2. Apply the migration files.
+This needs to be done on all databases(Test/QA/UAT/PROD) manage.py migrate